 Includes conditions not otherwise referenced in the Extremity Imaging guidelines.
-Advanced imaging is not indicated for robotic-assisted hip arthroplasty.
+Advanced imaging is not indicated for conventional hip arthroplasty or robotic-assisted hip arthroplasty.

 Note: Appropriateness of imaging is dependent on appropriateness of the technique.
 Please refer to the health plan medical policy/guidelines and federal/state coverage mandates applicable to these techniques which supersede Carelon guidelines.